qloan/react-spark/README.md

 npm start # runs rollup with watch flag
 ```

-3. Run the `example/` create-react-app that's linked to the local version of your module..
+3. Run the `example/` create-react-app that's linked to the local version of your module.

 ```bash
 # (in another tab)